 Trident of Poseidon

 Aquaman's Trident (crafted by the first king of Atlantis) is his standard weapon of choice.
-It's indestructible, and able to hurt even the toughest of opponents, even being the only member of the Justice League to puncture Darkseid.
+It's indestructible, able to hurt even the toughest of opponents; having been the only member of the Justice League to puncture and bleed Darkseid.
 He has also been depicted of breaking though the magical ice barrier of Graves that seemed impossible at the time, cut through steel like nothing or even deflect magical blasts back to their source.
 Said to be the most powerful among a set of weapons created by Atlantean artifacts from the hands of the first king of Atlantis, Aquaman is always carrying it with him as a symbol of his authority and a deadly weapon if the need arises (although any further powers have yet to be revealed).